Bay-Lakes Council: Camp Rokilio

 This camp was founded in 1924 as a Boy Scout Camp.
 Original funding came from several service clubs: the Rotary, Kiwanis, Lions, and later the Optimist clubs, hence the name Rokilio.
 Cabins were built and Rokilio became a winter destination as well.
 Sledding down the driveway from the cabins to the dining hall became classic.
 Camp Rokilio is 213 acre of hilly terrain with tall timber located in the Kettle Moraine 7 mi east of Kiel, Wisconsin.
 The camp is on Cedar Lake and has a waterfront.
 In the late 1990s, Cub Scout day camp moved from Twin Lakes, and Cub Scout World at Rokilio was created.
-The camp features six program theme buildings: Fort J.J.
+The camp features five program theme buildings: Fort J.J.
 Keller, Gunderson Viking Bäten, Knauf Space Station, Kohler Castle, and Oertle Train Station.
-The sixth, Gold Miner's Village, is no longer in use due to the Webelos program at Gardner Dam Scout Camp.

 The buildings are home to 13 sessions of four-day and three-night Cub Scout resident camp from June through August, and weekend use by all units the remainder of the year.
 Camp Rokilio offers waterfront activities in Cedar Lake, BB guns and archery ranges, and a natural bog conducive to nature hikes and environmental studies.